 STRENGTHENING AFRICAN TIES

 Join us at Christ Church in making sure that children in a rural district in Uganda have every opportunity to thrive despite a lack of resources, due in part to repercussions of an HIV/AIDS crisis that left families less able to provide for them.
-Our focus is on Sabina Primary School, where a dozen students need scholarships in order to return to their studies when classes resume after pandemic.
-In this latest ministry, we are seeking sponsors who will commit to supporting one child at a cost of $50 monthly or $600 annually.
+Our focus is on Sabina Primary School, where parishioners began sponsoring eight students in 2020.
+They commit to supporting one child at a cost of $50 monthly or $600 annually.
 That amount covers expenses such as school fees, boarding, uniforms and shoes and a sweater for each child.
 Those who sponsor a student have the chance to develop a relationship that lasts from primary school to a young person’s departure for university or vocational education and beyond.

 To learn how to help, contact us: https://www.christchurchcolumbia.org/contact